anickacodes/anickacodes/README.md

 -->

 _🫶🏽A multi-creative committed to
->implementing the changes I want to see in the world_
+>ileading the changes I want to see in the world through creative solutions_

 _🫶🏽FSWD utilizing my various skills in problem solving, analytics, leadership & branding to
 >create lasting positive impact in my environments through tech👩🏽‍💻_